vilmibm/tildemush/README.md

 Thus, the goals of _tildemush_:

-- A MUSH built with contemporary tooling (Python or Go)
+- A MUSH built with contemporary tooling (Python)
 - Extensible by users, even those unused to programming
 - A beautiful, intuitive, and text-based UI
 - A graphical (web based) administrative interface